 Neil Holbrook is Chief Executive of Cotswold Archaeology, one of the largest archaeological fieldwork organisations working in the UK.
 He previously worked on Hadrian’s Wall and for Exeter Museum.
 He has a particular interest in the Roman period and has published widely on Romano-British archaeology, including a series of excavation reports dealing with aspects of Roman Cirencester.
 He is a Visiting Research Fellow in the Department of Archaeology at the University of Reading and a Vice President of the Bristol and Gloucestershire Archaeological Society.
 He is currently working on a project looking at the impact of developer-funded archaeology on our knowledge of Roman Britain.

 Rob Hopwood MBA, FCMI (2016)

 Rob is Director of Finance and Corporate Services at the British Academy and took on the role of Treasurer for the RRT in 2016.
 He studied at Southampton and Geneva Universities and has also worked in financial roles for the University of Cambridge.

 Louise Revell PhD (2013)

-Louise Revell is Lecturer in Archaeology at Southampton University.
+Louise Revell is Associate Professor in Archaeology at Southampton University.
 Her research focuses on Roman imperialism and identity, with a particular focus on the archaeology of buildings.
 She currently holds a Getty Fellowship as part of the Arts of Rome’s Provinces workshop.
 Her most recent book is Roman Imperialism and local identities published by Cambridge University Press.

 Dr Ellen Swift